chokevin8/chokevin8.github.io/_projects/1_project.md

 </div>

-The answer is: ***44-year old Tom Brady is on the left, and 95-year old man is on the right.*** While these tissues are not actually from the people pictured above, they actually are tissue samples from patients who are 44 years old and 95 years old. *The point is, compared to just looking at someone's face, it's much harder to determine a person's age by just looking at their skin H&E tissue sample.* But someone may ask, ***Why do we want to do this?
+The answer is: ***44-year old Tom Brady is on the left, and 95-year old man is on the right.*** While these tissues are not actually from the people pictured above, they actually are tissue samples from patients who are 44 years old and 95 years old.
+How can we tell?
+The picture in the first row actually shows that there are more oil glands in the left than the right, and the second row shows more ECM alignment.
+However, without this previous knowledge, *the point is, compared to just looking at someone's face, it's much harder to determine a person's age by just looking at their skin H&E tissue sample.* But someone may ask, ***Why do we want to do this?
 Why study aging, specifically in skin H&E tissue samples?***

 It's a well-known fact that old age is correlated with virtually every disease that are the leading causes of death- heart disease, cancer, stroke, Alzheimer's, and recently,